hpehl/hpehl.github.com/source/_posts/2013-05-17-web-components.markdown

 ```

 Here is the result of our first Web Component.
 Please note that I'm unsing the flexbox model for rendering the
 business card.
 Support for flexbox is somewhat [limited](http://caniuse.com/#feat=flexbox).
+Chrome has the best support
-Safari does not support it
-at the moment.
-If you're using Firefox you might have to enable `layout.css.flexbox.enabled` in about:config.
+for flexbox, Safari does not support it at the moment.
+If you're using Firefox you might have to enable
+`layout.css.flexbox.enabled` in about:config.